bhisaac/5eFP/5eFP-SRD.md

 You know two druid cantrips of your choice.

-#### Preparing and Casting Spells
+#### Mana

-You begin the game with two 1st level spell slots.
-To cast one of your spells, you must expend a slot of the spell’s level or higher.
-You regain all expended spell slots when you finish a long rest.
-For example, if you know the 1st-level spell *cure wounds* and have a 1st-level and a 2nd-level spell slot available, you can cast cure wounds using either slot.
-Casting the spell doesn’t remove it from your list of prepared spells.
+You begin the game with 2 mana.
+To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
+You regain all spent mana at the beginning of a game session.

-You prepare the list of druid spells that are available for you to cast, choosing from the druid spell list.
-When you do so, choose a number of druid spells equal to WIS + LEVEL (minimum of one spell).
-The spells must be of a level for which you have spell slots.

-You can change your list of prepared spells at HQ.
+For example, if you know the 1st-level spell _cure wounds_ and have 2 mana, you can either cast _cure wounds_ as a 1st-level spell or spend an additional +1 mana to cast it as a 2nd-level spell.

+#### Spells Known

+You know WIS 1st-level spells from the druid spell list.

+Whenever you purchase a Magic upgrade, you can choose one of the druid spells you know and replace it with another spell from the druid spell list that you can cast.

 #### Spellcasting Ability